 develop strong engagement with local communities with respect to the management and wise use of waterbirds and their wetland habitats [Targets 9, 12, 20 & 21].

-Desirable development of AEWA guidance
+Missing guidance relevant to the implementation of AEWA

 Cross-matching Post-2020 GBF themes with existing AEWA guidance (Table 1) indicates a number of issues, of high relevance both to the delivery of Post-2020 GBF and to AEWA objectives, but yet for which AEWA has not yet developed significant guidance for Parties.
 These include: